17. L2 Forwarding Eventdev Sample Application

 17.4.5.
 TX Queue Initialization

 Each lcore should be able to transmit on any port.
-For every port, a single TX queue is initialized.
+For each port, a single TX queue is initialized.

 fflush(stdout);